pingidentity/pingone-mobile-sdk-android/README.md

 ### Send Logs

-The PingOne Mobile SDK bundle writes fixed size of encrypted log messages in memory.
+The PingOne Mobile SDK bundle writes fixed size, encrypted log messages to memory.
+To send these logs to our server for support, call the ```public static void sendLogs(Context context, PingOneSendLogsCallback callback)``` method.
-To send this logs to our server for support, call the ```public static void sendLogs(Context context, PingOneSendLogsCallback callback)``` method, for example:
+For example:
  ```java
 PingOne.sendLogs(context, new PingOne.PingOneSendLogsCallback() {
     @Override